 - multi agency meetings, for children that have support from multiple external agencies e.g. Speech and Language, Occupational Therapy, Educational Psychologist.

 In addition to routine assessments used across the setting, PIVAT assessments may be used to track children’s progress.
-PIVATS provide teachers and practitioners with a structured approach to assessing, planning for learning, tracking and measuring small steps in attainment, focussing within the PIVATS structure on small steps within the P scales up to the revised national curriculum year four age related expectations.
+PIVATS provide teachers and practitioners with a structured approach to assessing, planning for learning, tracking and measuring small steps in attainment, focussing within the PIVATS structure on small steps from birth up to the revised national curriculum year four age related expectations.

 SEND Training and Resources